How to find Python List Installed Modules and Version | with and without pip

 To find the list of Python packages installed on the system, you can use pip program.

-Those who don’t know about pip, it is a program which is used to install other Python packages on the system.
-You can download and install it.
+Those who don’t know about pip, it is the best program which is used to install and to manage other Python packages on your system.
+For more understanding, you can check the complete guide for managing Python modules using pip.

 Run following commands on the command line (not on Python console).
 You get the complete list of installed Python modules with their versions.